• Home

 Download Delhi Judiciary Previous Year's Papers PDF - Preliminary

-• As per the Delhi Judiciary Syllabus, you are mainly tested on subjects like the Constitution of India, Code of Civil Procedure, Indian Penal Code, Indian Contract Act, etc., in the prelims exam.
+• As per the Delhi Judiciary Syllabus, the main subjects to focus on are the Constitution of India, Code of Civil Procedure, Indian Penal Code, Indian Contract Act, etc., for the prelims exam.

 • The prelims exam is conducted for a total of 200 marks.